cs1302uga/cs1302-minesweeper-alpha/README.md

   Use of the
   [`PrintWriter`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/PrintWriter.html)
-  class is reccommended.
+  class is recommended.
 You are likely familiar with printing to standard output via `System.out`.
 The `PrintWriter` class allows you to create an object for arbitrary file output with the same interface that you are used to (i.e., it provides methods like `print`, `println`, etc.).